buildingSMART/Sample-Test-Files/IFC 4.3/ProjectSetup_1/readme.md

-# UT: Project Set Up - 1
+# UT: ProjectSetup_1

 ### Intent

 This scenario encapsulates the model set up with correct units and project context.
 - It sets the units of the project to SI or conversion based units.
-- It contains a project **Boilerplate** with GUID=`2DAvEupIz0HQr73cMaawtY` that establishes the bare minimum of an IFC file exchange.
+- It contains a project *"Boilerplate"* with GUID=`2DAvEupIz0HQr73cMaawtY` that establishes the bare minimum of an IFC file exchange.
 - It establishes one geometric context for geometries.

 ### Prerequisites